Rajasthan crisis: HC resumes hearing on rebel MLAs’ plea, Congress gears up for third meet

 The meeting comes a day after Gehlot claimed that Pilot was conspiring to topple his administration for the past six months.
 “Nobody believed me when I used to say that conspiracy is going on to topple government,” he told reporters.
 “Nobody knew that a person with such [an] innocent face will do such thing.
 I am not here to sell vegetables, I am chief minister.”

-The chief minister said that Pilot was acting on behalf of the BJP and was given money, “backed by corporate houses from Mumbai”, to bring down the Rajasthan government Gehlot added that he was in constant touch with party president Sonia Gandhi over the matter, but expressed doubt on the return of Pilot and the rebel MLAs to the party.
+The chief minister said that Pilot was acting on behalf of the BJP and was given money, “backed by corporate houses from Mumbai”, to bring down the Rajasthan government.
+Gehlot added that he was in constant touch with party president Sonia Gandhi over the matter, but expressed doubt on the return of Pilot and the rebel MLAs to the party.

 Besides this, Rajasthan Congress’ MLA Giriraj Singh Malinga had accused Pilot of trying to bribe him with Rs 35 crore to join the Bharatiya Janata Party.
 However, the former deputy chief minister rebutted the allegations and claimed such remarks are being levelled to malign him and to “stifle the legitimate concerns” that he had raised against Gehlot.